vikash-india/UnixNotes2Myself/src/sysadmin/administer_kvm_qemu.md

 ##### 5. Check if a 64-bit Linux kernel is running on a 64-bit processor.
 ```
-# Check if it's a 64-bit processor.
+# Check if it's a 64-bit processor by looking for 'lm' in the flags list.
 egrep -c ' lm ' /proc/cpuinfo
+# An output of greater than 0 means it's a 64-bit processor.

 # Check if it's a 64-bit Linux kernel.
 uname -m